|

 options: window screens, wall finishes, door and trim color, exterior color, porch, electrical

 Update: fixed the picture (thanks to a commenter for pointing out the mistake) Back in February, the New York Times published "Think Small", a story all about small second homes: "A wave of interest in such small dwellings — some to serve, like the Shepherds' home, as temporary housing, others to become space-saving dwellings of a more permanent nature — has prompted designers and manufacturers to offer building plans, kits and factory-built houses to the growing number of small-thinking second-home shoppers.
 Seldom measuring much more than 500 square feet, the buildings offer sharp contrasts to the rambling houses that are commonplace as second homes."
-The article featured a number of prefab models, including the weeHouse by Alchemy Architects: "For $90,000...Scott McGlasson...and his wife, Lisa...bought a 700-square-foot weeHouse....It has plumbing, tall glass doors, Andersen windows, laminate flooring, recessed lighting and Ikea cabinets.
+The article featured a number of prefab models, including the "For $90,000...Scott McGlasson...and his wife, Lisa...bought a 700-square-foot weeHouse....It has plumbing, tall glass doors, Andersen windows, laminate flooring, recessed lighting and Ikea cabinets.
 It is comfortable and attractive.
 'But people confuse prefab with inexpensive,' Mr. McGlasson said.
 'On a middle-class budget, this was doable, but not easy.'
 They bought the land — a small lot on Lake Pequaywan in northern Minnesota — in 2002 for $80,000.
 It already had a septic system, a well and access to utilities.

 There have been a number of blog posts about, or inspired by, the article since then.
 Trend Agitator added some commentary: